pendo-io/pendo-mobile-sdk/ios/pnddocs/rn-ios.md

 ### Step 4.
 Verify Installation

-* Test using Xcode:
+1. Test using Xcode:
 Run the app while attached to Xcode.
 Review the device log and look for the following message:
 `Pendo Mobile SDK was successfully integrated and connected to the server.`
-* Click to go through a <a href="#" data-start-verification>verification process</a> for the SDK integration.
-* Test using the Pendo UI:
+2. In the Pendo UI, go to Settings>Subscription Settings.
+3. Hover over your app and select View app details.
+4. Select the Install Settings tab and follow the instructions under Verify Your Installation to ensure you have successfully integrated the Pendo SDK.
-Confirm that you can see your app as Integrated under <a href="https://app.pendo.io/admin" target="_blank">subscription settings</a>.
+5. Confirm that you can see your app as Integrated under <a href="https://app.pendo.io/admin" target="_blank">subscription settings</a>.

 -------------